melisunsall/project/README.md

-# project
+# Project
- Django webb app
+ Django web app
+It is done for the human resources to make easy to schedule inerviews and hiring the employees.